 There’s nothing quite like a big, steaming mug of hot chocolate to warm up on a cold day.
 And homemade hot chocolate recipes make things just a bit cozier.

 Now, you could keep it simple and pour a store-bought packet of cocoa mixed into hot water.
 But you could also try one of the many homemade hot chocolate recipes out there.

 Or opt to eat your hot chocolate instead by baking up a pan or two of hot chocolate cookies (yes, they’re topped with marshmallows).
-Keep the oven going by making hot chocolate muffins and hot chocolate brownies.
+Keep the oven going by making hot chocolate muffins and cookies.

 Nix the packets in favor of making your own homemade hot chocolate mix with this recipe from Kitchen Meets Girl.
 You can double or triple this version so that you have plenty to last the whole winter long.
 Or make extras to give away as gifts.